This secluded trail is the ultimate Ontario hiking adventure

 You can find some pretty amazing hikes within a couple hours of Toronto, but if you want to go on the ultimate Ontario adventure, the shores of Lake Superior come calling.

-The word epic gets thrown around too often these days (I'm guilty too), but that really is the word that comes to mind when considering the landscape at Pukaskwa National Park.
+The word epic gets thrown around too often these days, but that really is the word that comes to mind when considering the landscape at Pukaskwa National Park.

 This place is a feast for the senses, complete with cliffs, waterfalls, rapids, stunning lake views, a wetland boardwalk, and even a 75 foot suspension bridge.
 All of these sights can been seen along the White River Suspension Bridge Trail.